mitotic/graphterm/docs/start.rst

-For example, if you forgot to detach your session at work, you can ``ssh`` to your desktop from home, use SSH port forwarding (see :ref:`ssh`) to securely access your work desktop, and then *steal* the session using your home browser.
+For example, if you forgot to detach your session at work, you can ``ssh`` to your desktop from home, use SSH port forwarding to securely access your work desktop, and then *steal* the session using your home browser (see :doc:`remote`).

 Normally, only a single user has control of a terminal session at a time.
 There is a *share/tandem* option that can be enabled to allow